 - Discharge summaries: Neonatal Registrars are expected to complete discharge summaries for all patients before they leave the Unit.
-Deceased and complex patients require a summary to be generated by a Fellow, or by the Registrar under supervision. - Departmental meetings: Ward meetings are held weekly and Management meetings monthly and Registrars may attend and contribute.
+Deceased and complex patients require a summary to be generated by a Fellow, or by the Registrar under supervision. - Departmental meetings: Ward meetings are held weekly and Registrars may attend and contribute.